SK-SCMLab/Data-Analysis_Six-Sigma_Process-Capability-studies-using-Excel/README.md

 - Operating conditions that affect the characteristic should be defined and controlled
 - Determined by CX requirement or industry standards

+---

+## 🪄 Process Performance Indices
+Process Performance Index verifies if the sample generated from the process is capable of meeting the customer requirements.
+It is only used when process control cannot be evaluated
+- Process Performance (Pₚ)
+- Process Performance Index (Pₚₖ)

+## 🛋 Case study 2: Steel Manufacturing Process Performance Indices
+###